mosip/documentation/docs/ctk-test-report-0.0.9.md

 # Testing Scope

-The scope of testing revolved around verifying the compliance of the product as per the specification published by MOSIP using below devices:
+The scope of testing revolved around verifying the compliance of the product as per the specifications published by MOSIP using below the devices:

-Registration devices for iris, face and fingerprint Authentication devices for iris, face and fingerprint
+* Registration devices for iris, face and fingerprint
+* Authentication devices for iris, face and fingerprint

 The compliance tool kit was tested with the below biometric specifications: